 Pet Loss and Children

 It is important that you find a way that is right for you to honour your pet, say goodbye and in your own time accept the loss and integrate it into life going forward.
-In the same way, every relationship is different due to attachment, bond and closeness, conflict and the circumstances of loss – as well as cultural and societal norms and values – every grieving process will be unique to the individual.
 It is necessary and natural to go through mourning after pet loss and it is okay to ask for help should you feel stuck in your grief.
-A specially trained counsellor can be a helpful part of your process.
+A specially trained counsellor can be helpful.